February 10, 2023

 Please see below a brief introduction of AIM Photonics and examples of the research project opportunities that it can enable.
 Then follow the step-by-step instructions in the section on Project Preparation for use of AIM Photonics capabilities, and at the end of this document the Proposal Submission to NSF procedures.
+Note that the NSF small business community is now served within the recently established TIP Directorate.

-Research projects utilizing the AIM Photonics fabrication process technologies via multi-project wafer runs should have an objective to bring a specific innovation to integrated photonics circuits and components or to demonstrate a new approach that uses integrated photonics as its differentiator.
+Research projects utilizing the AIM Photonics fabrication process technologies via multi-project wafer (MPW) runs should have an objective to bring a specific innovation to integrated photonics circuits and components or to demonstrate a new approach that uses integrated photonics as its differentiator.
 Examples of such challenges may include:

 - New devices that are realizable within AIM Photonics standardized integrated silicon photonics processes;